Provable Training of a ReLU Gate with an Iterative Non-Gradient Algorithm: Learning a ReLU gate in the realizable setting and under a data-poisoning attack

-In Algorithm \ref{dadushrelu:noise} we will assume that (a) for $i \neq j$ and for all $t$, the random variables/data samples $\x_{t_i}$ and $\x_{t_j}$ are uncorrelated and (b) that the random variables $\alpha_{t_i}$ and $\alpha_{t_j}$ are mutually uncorrelated and also uncorrelated with the the mini-batch choice $s_t$.
+\begin{theorem}{\bf (Training a $\relu$ gate with realizable data and a probabilistic data-poisoning adversary.
+(Proof in Appendix \ref{sec:appendixa}))} ~\\ In Algorithm \ref{dadushrelu:noise} we will assume that (a) for $i \neq j$ and for all $t$, the random variables/data samples $\x_{t_i}$ and $\x_{t_j}$ are uncorrelated and (b) that the random variables $\alpha_{t_i}$ and $\alpha_{t_j}$ are mutually uncorrelated and also uncorrelated with the the mini-batch choice $s_t$.

 \textbf{Case I : Realizable setting, $\theta_*=0$}.